What's the difference between a fiber laser and a diode laser?

 Fiber laser has a wavelength of 1060 nm, which is readily absorbed by metals.

-This property makes fiber lasers very effective in cutting and engraving metal surfaces, but they cannot perform well on non-metal workpieces.
+This property makes fiber lasers very effective in marking and cutting sheet metal, but they cannot perform well on non-metal workpieces.

 Whereas diode lasers have wavelengths ranging from 550 nm to 950nm, which falls in the visible light region of the electromagnetic spectrum.